ReemZohar/MeMail/README.md

 In this example -the ip is the ip of the server and the port of the client is 9090

 ---
+please note to run first the server and than the client so thar the server will listen to the requests of the client.

 ### Edge Cases